phyletica/ecoevolity/docs/tutorials/gecko-divergences.rst

 Under this new setting, what is the prior expectation for the number of divergence events, and what is the prior probability for the model with 3 divergence events?
-Use |dpprobs| to find out!
+Use |cdpprobs| to find out!

 .. note::

-    We recommend that you analyze your data under multiple settings for the concentration parameter, so that you can assess how sensitive the results are to your prior assumptions.
+    We recommend that you analyze your data under multiple settings for the concentration parameter, so you can assess how sensitive the results are to your prior assumptions.